 1 tbsp of parsley

-To serve, arrange the butternut squash, treviso, girolles and venison onto plates.
-Finish with a small amount of the cooking juice and some rock salt.
+To serve, heat the butternut squash purée until warm and spoon around the plate.
+Arrange the butternut squash, treviso, girolles and venison onto plates, then finish with a small amount of the cooking juice and some rock salt.
 Serve immediately